alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 Mail: How Do I Switch To A Career In Software?
 05-21-2013

-In their 25th annual Jobs Rated report, CareerCast [ranked Software Engineering][1] as the #3 best job out of 200 for 2013.
-I've been working as a developer for over 5 years now, and I couldn't agree more.
-Nothing beats designing and creating working applications out of thin air - I love my job.
+In their 25th annual Jobs Rated report, CareerCast ranked Software Engineering as the [#3 best job out of 200][1] for 2013.
+I've been working as a developer for 6 years now, and I couldn't agree more.
+Nothing beats designing and creating working applications out of thin air - it doesn't get much better than this.

 It seems the general population is taking notice of this as well.
 Kevin Systrom, CEO of Instagram, is one of many who has [made the switch to a career in software development][2].
 With no formal engineering training, he taught himself how to program at night and ended up creating a one-billion dollar photo app.